manish-shrivastava/cabin.css/README.md

 <li>Vertical menu by adding <code>class="nav-ver"</code> to your menu &lt;ul&gt;</li>
 </ul>

-Do you need predefined styles outside of the ones covered by the core cabin.css?
-Easy!
-Cabin comes with a bunch of extensions to do just that.
+Do you need predefined styles outside of the ones covered by the core cabin.css file?
+Cabin makes it easy for you to keep CSS bloat at bay by providing a solid yet simple core file, with extension files providing additional styles that you can add when/if you need to.

 ##Cabin's extensions

-Cabin is as powerful as you choose to make it.
 Adding extensions to your Cabin project couldn't be easier &mdash; simply add an additional stylesheet link in the <code>&lt;head&gt;</code> of your HTML document (see <b>How to use</b>).
+Additional extensions are in the works.

 ###12 column grid